 Hackers begin to monitor the network, stealing your personal and financial data or infecting your computers and other endpoint devices with malware bots

 Securing potential attack vectors against exploitation by hackers requires IT organizations to implement policies and procedures that prevent hackers from obtaining useful information about IT security vulnerabilities.

 IT organizations need to be aware of the most common attack vectors for malicious cyber attacks to effectively safeguard their networks against unauthorized access.

-These are most common attack vectors used by hackers and how to mitigate against them.
+These are the most common attack vectors used by hackers and how to mitigate them.

-Mitigation strategy: The IT organization should encourage reporting of phishing emails and block known senders of malicious mail through a centralized email filter to prevent users from being bombarded with phishing emails.
-Simple heuristics like "Always make sure you are at the company login page before you enter your credentials" can help less sophisticated users avoid being tricked by phishing emails.
+Mitigation strategy: Encourage reporting of phishing emails and block known senders of malicious mail through a centralized email filter, to prevent users from being bombarded with phishing emails.
+Provide guidelines and tips for how to distinguish phishing emails from legitimate emails.

 Mitigation strategy: Zero-day attacks are difficult to avoid, but maintaining an up-to-date antivirus and firewall can significantly reduce the probability of a successful virus attack against your organization.

 Security vulnerabilities that are neglected by the IT organization, can be used as an attack vector.